AnubisLMS/Anubis/README.md

 #### 3.1.3 Longhorn

-The Kubernetes [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) that the Space Cluster supports is Longhorn.
-It allows us to have replicated data volumes with scheduled snapshots and backups.
+The Kubernetes [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) that Anubis uses is Longhorn.
+It allows us to have ReadWriteMany volumes for things like the Cloud IDEs.

-All persistent data is stored on 3x replicated Longhorn StorageVolumes.
+All important data is stored on 3x replicated Longhorn StorageVolumes.
 Those volumes all have at least daily snapshots taken of them.
 At any given time, we can reset any stateful service to a previous snapshot from the last seven days.